Snaiel/ML-Fireballs/README.md

 python3 -m object_detection.dataset.differenced.create_2015_halved --all_folder_path data/object_detection/differenced/all/
 ```

-This will created the folder `data/object_detection/differenced/halved/`
+This will create the folder `data/object_detection/differenced/halved/`

 `negative_ratio` refers to the ratio of tiles containing no fireballs to the fireball tiles.
 The default value of `-1` means it will use all the available negative samples in the dataset. **It was found through testing that having all available negative samples in the dataset provides the best performance.** A custom negative ratio may not result in the exact amount since there may not be enough negative samples.